 Latest news: Kristina was commissioned by the Royal Northern Sinfonia to write a composition to be performed in 30/10/2020 at 7:30pm.
 To access the live-stream concert, please click here!

-Kristina Arakelyan is an award-winning British-Armenian composer and pianist.
-Kristina studied at the Royal Academy of Music and the University of Oxford.
-She is currently a doctoral student at King's College, London.
+Kristina Arakelyan is an award-winning composer and pianist.
+Kristina studied at the Royal Academy of Music and the University of Oxford and is currently a doctoral student at King's College, London.